 For more information about the Dutch emergency number go to the website of the Dutch Government about the emergency number.

 Every first Monday of each month at noon, all the municipalities in the Netherlands test the emergency sirens in their cities.
 They do this to ensure that the system works properly in case there is a real emergency.
 The test lasts for one minute and 26 seconds.
 If you hear the siren during this time, everything is OK.
 If you hear the siren outside of this time frame, if it goes off multiple times or lasts longer than the one minute and 26 seconds you may assume something serious is happening.
-For more information on what to do in case of an emergency or disaster go the website of the Dutch government.
+For more information on what to do in case of an emergency or disaster go to the website of the Dutch Government.